America's Funniest Home Videos: Broadcast format

 America's Funniest Home Videos Sets over the years.
 From top to bottom, Top: 1989 Special, 1990–1991.
 Middle: 1991–1992, 1992–1997, 1997–1999.
 Bottom: 2001–2003, 2003–2006, 2006–2015, and 2015–present.

 Beginning with the show's 21st-season premiere on October 3, 2010, America's Funniest Home Videos began broadcasting in high definition.
 Many viewer-submitted videos were recorded in standard definition and were subsequently stretched horizontally to fit 16:9 screens.
 Since the 2012–13 season, videos recorded in 4:3 standard definition are carried in their original format with side pillarboxing.
 This continued to be the case for videos recorded on mobile devices recorded at a vertical angle.
 Since the conversion to HD, the series features advisories to viewers to tilt their mobile devices horizontally when recording in order for clip submissions to fit 16:9 screens without reformatting.

-In 2014, all Tom Bergeron era episodes of the show originally produced in standard definition were remastered for widescreen and high definition broadcast compatibility, which involved cropping and stretching, with certain parts, such as the end credits switching to its original 4:3 aspect ratio after the first few seconds, and production logos, remaining in its original 4:3 aspect ratio.
+In 2014, all Tom Bergeron-era episodes of the show originally produced in standard definition were remastered for widescreen and high definition broadcast compatibility, which involved cropping and stretching, with certain parts, such as the end credits switching to its original 4:3 aspect ratio after the first few seconds, and production logos, remaining in its original 4:3 aspect ratio.
 Video clips recorded in standard definition and airing since the show began broadcasting in high definition are also reformatted and stretched for widescreen compatibility.
-The same happened for the Bob Saget episodes in 2025, albeit done more tastefully.
-These new versions use the original 1995 syndication prints as their basis.
+These remasters also have most of their music montages removed, due to music licensing issues.
+In 2025, most of the Bob Saget episodes received this same treatment, using the original 1995/1998 syndication prints as their basis.
+These episodes retain their music montages, but the songs are replaced with AI-generated music, again due to expired licenses of the original music.
+Several episodes are skipped as the music present in the nominees could not easily be removed and/or replaced.
+(Note: #106, #108, #213, #315, #408, #410, #416, #501, #511, #521, #604, #607, #615, #624B, #708, #715, #716, #808 and #813.)
+Both remasters often have editing mistakes in the conversion to widescreen, and the Saget remasters tend to have video and/or audio damage from the original syndication masters used.